 - 3/4 cup (1 1/2 sticks) unsalted butter, softened

 - 2/3 cup sour cream**

 - 1/2 cup milk

 - 3/4 cup rainbow sprinkles

-- Add the yogurt, milk, vanilla extract, and vanilla bean paste.
+Add the sour cream, milk, and vanilla extract.
 Stir until fully combined.

 *Learn more about cake flour here: Why Use Cake Flour.

 **Plain Greek yogurt or buttermilk can be substituted.
 If you don’t have buttermilk, you can substitute by stirring 2 teaspoons of lemon juice or white vinegar into 2/3 cups of regular milk.
 Allow the mixture to stand for 5 minutes, or until thickened and slightly curdled.